Skip links

 Stress

 Understandably, it may be difficult, if not impossible, to totally eliminate stress from your life.
 However, what you can do is evaluate the source of the stress you are experiencing.
-If the source is something, someone or someplace that you can steer clear from, then you should do so.
+If the source is something, someone or someplace that you can steer clear of, then you should do so.
 Otherwise, you may have to find new ways to cope with the stress that will not mean an addiction relapse.
 For example, you can engage in relaxation training, mindfulness, and exercise to help you adequately cope with stress.

 People or places that remind you of your addiction